Albert Muwalo: Cabinet Crisis

-Banda advised Glyn Smallwood Jones, the Governor-General on 1 September of his intention to resign, which would automatically end the tenure of the other ministers.
+Banda advised Sir Glyn Smallwood Jones, the Governor-General of Malawi on 1 September of his intention to resign, which would automatically end the tenure of the other ministers.
 On his own reappointment he would reappoint the ministers, except for Kanyama Chiume, Yatuta Chisiza and possibly John Msonthi and Chipembere.
-The Governor-General advised him to seek a vote of confidence in parliament rather than resign, and on the day that this vote began Banda secured the dismissal of three cabinet ministers: three others resigned in solidarity.
+The Governor-General advised him to seek a vote of confidence in parliament rather than resign, and on the day that this vote began, Banda secured the dismissal of three cabinet ministers: three others resigned in solidarity.
 President Banda saw Muwalo and Aleke Banda a great deal in September 1964, and their comments and the unity of the ex-ministers led him to believe that the latter were conspiring against him.
 The attempts of the Governor-General to secure a compromise after the vote of confidence led to an undertaking by Banda to reinstate the ministers, except for Chiume, Chisiza and Chipembere: he wished for the appointment of four new ministers, including Muwalo, possibly as Minister of Health.
 After the breakdown of attempts to find a compromise, because the ex-ministers insisted they should all be reinstated.

 Muwalo was appointed as Minister of Information in September 1964.
 On 28 September, members of the Youth League of the MCP supporting Banda, who had been bussed into Zomba during the previous night, tried to close Zomba market and force those civil servants that were in strike back to work.
 However, the more numerous civil servants, armed themselves with sticks and attacked MCP supporters and burned down the party's national headquarters and a shop owned by the local MCP chairman.
 During these disturbances, Muwalo was assaulted by the pro-Chipembere crowd, and another newly-appointed minister was severely beaten.
 By 30 September supporters of the dismissed ministers controlled Zomba, and Muwalo and every other minister that supported Banda had left the town.